 # Cosmosvisor Quick Start

-cosmovisor is a small process manager around Cosmos SDK binaries that monitors the governance module via stdout to see if there's a chain upgrade proposal coming in.
-If it see a proposal that gets approved it can be run manually or automatically to download the new code, stop the node, run the migration script, replace the node binary, and start with the new genesis file.
+cosmovisor is a small process manager for Cosmos SDK application binaries that monitors the governance module via stdout for incoming chain upgrade proposals.
+If it sees a proposal that gets approved,

 # Command Line Arguments And Environment Variables

-cosmovisor program will be passed to the current daemon binary (as a subprocess).
+cosmovisor will be passed to the application binary (as a subprocess).

 /dev/stderr of the subprocess as its own.
-Because of that, it cannot accept
+For this reason,

 cosmovisor reads its configuration from environment variables:

-truewill enable auto-downloading of new binaries (for security reasons, this is intended for full nodes rather than validators).
+true, will enable auto-downloading of new binaries (for security reasons, this is intended for full nodes rather than validators).
+By default,

-trueit will restart the sub-process with the same command line arguments and flags (but new binary) after a successful upgrade.
+true, will restart the subprocess with the same command-line arguments and flags (but with the new binary) after a successful upgrade.
 By default,

 $DAEMON_HOME/cosmovisor is expected to belong completely to

-subprocesses that are controlled by it.
-The folder content is organised as follows:
+cosmovisor and the subprocesses that are controlled by it.
+The folder content is organized as follows:

 name variable in

-upgrades/<name> holds the URI-encoded name of the upgrade as specified in the upgrade module plan.
+upgrades/<name> is the URI-encoded name of the upgrade as specified in the upgrade module plan.

 Please note that

-cosmovisor binary can be stored in any typical location (eg
+cosmovisor binary itself can be stored in any typical location (e.g.

-program will store it's data under their default data directory (e.g.
+/usr/local/bin).
+The application will continue to store its data in the default data directory (e.g.

 - installing the